“We Are Nature” and Rethinking Our Relationship with the Planet

 The summer of 2023 was Earth's hottest since records began in 1880, with August being 2.2°F above the average, impacting tens of millions with severe heat waves.
 They enveloped other parts of the globe, including North America, Europe, and Asia, due to human-driven global warming and El Niño, with record temperatures experienced in China and extreme heat leading to the closure of Athens' Acropolis.

 Then, the crucial Honeymoon Phase, or Phase 3, kicks in.
-During this pivotal time, community cohesion is at its zenith.
-The shared experience of the disaster fosters a strong sense of unity and purpose among community members, leading a spirit of generosity and support.
+During this time, community cohesion is at its peak.
+The shared experience of the disaster fosters a strong sense of unity and purpose among community members, creating a spirit of generosity and support.
 This phase is significant as it turns the tide from despair to hope, fostering a sense of agency and control among community members, making it a focal point in our communication strategy during extreme weather events.

 We enlisted the creative abilities of Greg Rawson.
 This artist, based in Singapore, used AI and Adobe Photoshop to craft inspiring and surreal images.
-These visual eyecatchers encapsulated nature's mighty power and indomitable spirit in the face of crisis.
+These visuals captured nature's mighty power and spirit in the face of crisis.
 We asked him to build upon our larger-than-life series, playing with giant animals.
 His work included a giant turtle saving a family during a flood event and a giant hummingbird blowing smoke away from a city with its wings.
 And people responded.

 Our most engaging post of the campaign was a carousel of Greg Rawson's six extreme weather images, reaching 25k likes on Instagram, comments, and shares with 415k impressions that went viral for several days.
-In the public realm, these visuals were accompanied by a thought-provoking op-ed penned by GPI IED Mads Flarup Christensen, finding its home in the prestigious columns of Al Jazeera.
-The piece artfully underscored the indispensability of nature restoration.
+In the public realm, these visuals were accompanied by a thought-provoking op-ed by GPI IED Mads Flarup Christensen, published in Al Jazeera.
+The piece underscored the importance of nature restoration.

 Nature First: Integration of two campaigns into a global campaign

 In August 2023, something exciting happened.
 The teams behind the "Bankrolling Extinction" and "We Are Nature" campaigns decided to join forces.
-We saw that working together could make our message more powerful and have a deeper impact.
+We saw that working together could make our message more powerful and create deeper impact.

 "Bankrolling Extinction" was about exposing the ties between big finance and the industries harming our planet.
 The campaign called for urgent changes and regulations to protect our most precious ecosystems from further damage.
-Conversely, "We Are Nature" was a tapestry of stories and images celebrating our connection with the environment.
-It was more than just a campaign; it celebrated the bond between people and nature, filled with hope and a deep love for the Earth.
+"We Are Nature" was a collection of stories and images celebrating our connection with the environment.
+It celebrated the bond between people and nature, filled with hope and love for the Earth.

 We realized that combining these two narratives would create something special and potent.
-"Bankrolling Extinction" offered a strong, analytical foundation, advocating for essential systemic changes in banks and governments' operations.
+"Bankrolling Extinction" offered a strong, analytical foundation, advocating for essential systemic changes in how banks and governments operate.
 It was a call for alignment between finance, industry, and the vital global goals for biodiversity.
-"We Are Nature" brought these cold facts to life, wrapping them in engaging storytelling and compelling visuals.
+"We Are Nature" brought these cold facts to life through engaging storytelling and compelling visuals.
 It added the human touch, sparking inspiration and community action to challenge the financial giants and shift the mindset contributing to nature's destruction.

 With this unified approach, we outlined our global priorities and set the stage for impactful work in 2024 and 2025.
 Many of our key offices: Brazil, Indonesia, Netherlands, Germany, Belgium and Central Europe are all on board.